- Academic Affairs

 The scope of this policy includes all faculty, staff and students who have or are responsible for an account (or any form of access that supports or requires a password) on any system connected to the campus network, has access to the campus network, or stores any non-public UMB information.

-External connections to any system must be established through an approved VPN connection provided by CITS or another school or department.
+- External connections to any critical system must be established through an approved VPN connection provided by CITS or another school or department.

-Any requests for waivers to these Standards must be approved by the campus CIO.
+- Any requests for waivers to these Standards must be approved by the campus Campus IT Security Officer.

 Disciplinary action for people found to be in violation of these Standards will be in accordance with the Human Resources policies of the person’s employer or, in the case of students, discipline policies of the appropriate UMB School.
 In addition, a UMB Communications may take any action it deems appropriate, including disabling an account or user connection, in order to protect the integrity of the campus network.
 These actions must be taken promptly and may remain in effect pending further review and investigation of an incident.